-Bid and ask are commonly used terms when trading stocks and other securities.
-They are two-way price quotes that refer to the best potential price at which a security on the market could be bought or sold for at any given time.
-In other words, the best price that buyers and sellers would potentially be willing to buy or sell the asset.
+Bid and ask are commonly used investing terms, and they refer to the best potential price at which a security on the market could be bought or sold for at any given time.
+In other words, the best price that buyers and sellers would potentially be willing to buy (the “bid” price) or sell (the “ask” or offer price) the asset.

 The market price is a historical price: the price of the last trade that occurred with the security.
-The bid and ask prices, on the other hand, show what buyers and sellers would be willing to trade the security for in the future.
+The bid and ask prices, on the other hand, show what buyers and sellers would be willing to trade the security for now.

 Conversely, ask price is the lowest price investors are willing to sell a security for at any given time.
 If a trader wants to buy a security, they want to get the lowest possible price, so they look at the ask price to find out what that is.